open-telemetry/opentelemetry.io/content/en/docs/collector/howto-receiver-trace.md

 >### Reviewing the code
 >
->- Importing the `dev-otelcol\tracemock` package which is where the receiver types and function are.
+>- Importing the `github.com/rquedas/otel4devs/collector/receiver/trace-receiver/tailtracer` moudle which is where the receiver types and function are.
->- Added a call to `tracemock.NewFactory()` as a parameter of the `component.MakeReceiverFactoryMap()` call so your `tracemock` receiver factory is properly added to the `factories` map.
+>- Added a call to `tailtracer.NewFactory()` as a parameter of the `component.MakeReceiverFactoryMap()` call so your `tailtracer` receiver factory is properly added to the `factories` map.

-We added the `tracemock` receiver settings to the `config.yaml` previously, so here is what the beginning of the output for running your collector with `dev-otelcol` command should look like after building it with the current codebase:
+We added the `tailtracer` receiver settings to the `config.yaml` previously, so here is what the beginning of the output for running your Collector with `dev-otelcol` command should look like after building it with the current codebase:

 ```cmd
 dev-otelcol % ./dev-otelcol --config config.yaml